Skip to content

 Tenant IDTenantFilterTransformertenant_id

-User audit keyBasicAuditModuleuser-audit-key
+User audit keyBasicAuditModuleconfigured by user-audit-key

-"dbo.* { tenant-context-key: org_id; }"
+":root { tenant-context-key: org_id; user-audit-key: sub; }"

 For development and testing, set DisableAuth to true: